Honors in English

 • BA students with a concentration in Creative Writing may apply to the Honors Coordinator and ENGH 495 instructor for permission to use ENGH 495 as a substitute for ENGH 401.

-Who can take honors courses?
+Who can take Honors courses?

 How do I apply?